hemashushu/clobaframe-web/README.md

 Run the Demo
 ------------

-1. Complete all clobaframe unit tests first.
+1. Complete all clobaframe unit tests.

+2. Install clobaframe library into local Apache Maven repository.

-2. Check out source code into any folder
+3. Check out source code into any folder

-3. Run with the embed Jetty web server:
+4. Run with the embed Jetty web server:

     $ mvn clean jetty:run